Check GPU frequency and temperature

 - Mesa version 25.1.3 or higher

-- GPU governor installed and running (oberon or cyan-skillfish)
+- GPU governor installed and running (cyan-skillfish-governor-smu recommended)

 -